 Caffeine doesn't give you energy like food does.
 It changes how your brain perceives effort — and that changes everything on race day.

-Not all “hydration” drinks do the same job.
-Think of them like tools in a toolbox: a screwdriver, a wrench and a hammer.
-All useful but for different tasks.
-Here’s a simple, detailed guide for you ...
+Think of electrolytes, ORS and sports drinks like tools in a toolbox — a screwdriver, a wrench and a hammer.
+All useful, but for very different jobs.
+Here's how to choose the right one.